 You’ve carefully built your website and you’ve spent days and months on design and depth.
 This also might include hours of tweaking on the webpage.
-But there’s only one big issue – it loads slow!
+But there’s only one big issue – it loads slowly!

 When it comes to online experience and conversion rate, speed is a vital factor.
-If your webpage is not fast enough, people will leave before they even notice the design that you’ve put your heart and hours into.
+If your webpage is not fast enough, people will leave before they even notice the design that you’ve put your heart and mind into.

-With more than 50% of Internet traffic coming directly from mobile devices, we can safely say that people expect fast and instantaneous experience when they land on your page.
+With more than 50% of Internet traffic coming directly from mobile devices, we can safely say that people expect a fast and instantaneous experience when they land on your page.

-But speeding up your website is not easy.
+However, finding the right way to optimize website loading speed e is not easy.
 It’s hard to determine what causes slow loading on your page.
 Luckily, Google offers the right tool that can help you diagnose and fix the issues.

 Your webpage’s speed is a crucial factor when it comes to your SEO ranking and Google SERPs.
-A study from Google has also revealed that your conversion rate directly relates to page speed and load time.
-That is why focusing on speed is essential if you want to turn your page into a conversion machine.
+A study from Google e has also revealed that your conversion rate directly relates to page speed and loading time.
+That is why focusing on how to optimize web page performance is essential if you want to turn your site into a conversion machine.

-The top-ranking pages on Google, for any given niche, all have one mutual characteristic – they’re fast.
+The top-ranking pages on Google, for any given niche, all have one thing in common – they load quickly.
 If your website is not on par with those pages, then you can’t expect to be in the first or even the second SERP (Search Engine Results Page) on Google.

-As stated in Google’s PageSpeed Industry Benchmarks, the chances of people bouncing off your website are dramatically increased.
+As stated in Google’s PageSpeed Industry Benchmarks, the chances of people bouncing off your website are dramatically high.
 If your page loads in more than 10 seconds, the chances that someone will leave your site at that point are over 120%!

 The best practice benchmark for page speed is under 3 seconds, so you can easily guess the percentage of pages in your industry that miss out on that mark.
-With that, if you want to have a real chance for top page ranking on Google, you must work on your page speed.
+With that, if you want to have a real chance for top page ranking on Google, you must optimize website loading speed.

 What Is Google PageSpeed Insights?